danmv/kamynz.github.com/_posts/2015-07-30-Introduction-to-my-thesis.md

       * Input => The matrix that resulted from the function before.
       * Output => R list that has different objects:

-        * The variance of the three components resulted from the PCA, where component1 = Red, component2 = Green, and component3 = Blue.
+        a.
+The variance of the three components resulted from the PCA, where component1 = Red, component2 = Green, and component3 = Blue.
-        * The total sum of the variances of the first 3 components.
+        b.
+The total sum of the variances of the first 3 components.
-        * A matrix, where the rows are the names of the fragments and the columns are the first three components for each fragment.
+        c.
+A matrix, where the rows are the names of the fragments and the columns are the first three components for each fragment.

 4. Function4: GeneratingHexVector_MODI.
       * Input => A matrix that has the first three components of the PCA for each fragment of the initial genome